The Fantasticks: Off-Broadway revival

-Washington, D.C. production
+Washington, D.C.

-The musical was presented by the Arena Stage in Washington, D.C. from November 20, 2009, to January 10, 2010, at the Lincoln Theatre.
+Arena Stage in Washington, D.C. presented the musical from November 20, 2009, to January 10, 2010, at the Lincoln Theatre.
 The well-received production replaced the conventional "mysterious bandit" interpretation of El Gallo with a kindly carnival magician character.
 Washington Post theatre critic Peter Marks wrote, "they have been reconditioned to conceal the telltale signs of age and yield a diversion that feels fresh and alive again".

-2010 West End production
+2010 West End

 The Fantasticks played briefly in London's West End at the Duchess Theatre, opening on June 9, 2010, following previews from May 24, 2010.
 The production was directed by Amon Miyamoto, designed by Rumi Matsui with lighting by Rick Fisher, and starred Hadley Fraser as El Gallo, Lorna Want as Luisa, Luke Brady as Matt, Clive Rowe and David Burt as the fathers, Edward Petherbridge as the Old Actor, Paul Hunter as Henry and Carl Au as the mime.
 The production received mixed to poor reviews: Michael Billington wrote in the Guardian, "the time for this kind of faux-naïf, sub Commedia dell'Arte diversion has passed", while Paul Tayolr, in The Independent, felt that, while "ingratiating [and overly long,] as an open-hearted antidote to soulless, big-budget hi-tech, The Fantasticks continues to prove that small can be quite fetching".
 The production closed on June 26, 2010, two and a half weeks into its run.

 2014 US national tour

-A non-equity national tour, in a steampunk-inspired version, began at the Rushmore Plaza Civic Center on January 17, 2014.
+A non-equity US national tour, in a steampunk-inspired version, began at the Rushmore Plaza Civic Center on January 17, 2014.

-Other productions

-According to The New York Times, "The Fantasticks is one of the most widely produced [musicals] in the world, with more than 11,000 productions, by 2010, in 3,000 cities and towns in all 50 states, as well as in 67 countries.
-The Fantasticks has been performed at The White House, for the Peace Corps in Africa, at the Shawnee Methodist Mission in Kansas, the Menninger Foundation, Yellowstone National Park and the White Sands Missile Range.
-It was performed in Mandarin by the Peking Opera, and in 1990 under the auspices of the United States State Department it played for the first time in Russia.
-Famous actors, other than those listed above, who have performed in productions of the show include David Canary, Robert Goulet, Richard Chamberlain, John Carradine and Ed Ames.
+Planned 2026 Broadway

-In 2022, Flint Repertory Theatre in Flint, Michigan, premiered a sex-changed version adapted by Jones and director Michael Lluberes that included LGBT themes; among other things, it changed the female lead, Luisa, to a male character, Lewis, and the fathers became mother characters.
+Jones adapted the musical for the 2022 Flint Repertory Theatre in Flint, Michigan, collaborating with director Michael Lluberes to reflect LGBT themes.
+The revisions changed the female lead (Luisa) to the male character Lewis, and both parents became mother characters.

-The Fantasticks has been seen in at least 67 countries, and It has been translated into many languages.
+Second Stage Theater plans the musical's first Broadway production beginning late in 2026 at the Hayes Theater using the revised book and lyrics premiered at Flint Repertory Theatre.
+Christopher Gattelli directs and choreographs, with previews set to begin on October 22 ahead of a November 16 opening night.
+Designers include Jason Sherwood (sets), Linda Cho (costumes), Jen Schriever (lighting), and Nevin Steinberg (sound), with orchestrations by Sam Davis.
+The cast is set to include Maxim Chlumecky as Matt, Nathan Levy as Lewis, Zane Phillips as El Gallo, Leslie Rodriguez Kritzer as Mildred Hucklebee, Ruthie Ann Miles as Bessie Mae Bellomy, David Patrick Kelly as Henry, Kevin Del Aguila as Mortimer and Ahmad Simmons as The Mute.